fadimanakilci/Csharp-Act-According-To-The-Key-Pressed-On-The-Keyboard/README.md

   2. When you press 'X' on the keyboard: Print all numbers from 1 to 100 to the console, in ascending order.
   3. When you press 'C' on the keyboard: Print all numbers from 1 to 100 to the console, in ascending order.
   4. When you press 'A' on the keyboard: Print all numbers from 1 to 100 to the console, in ascending order.
-4.When you press 'A' on the keyboard: Print all numbers from 1 to 100 to the console, in ascending order.
+* When you press 'A' on the keyboard: Print all numbers from 1 to 100 to the console, in ascending order.